Deval Patrick: Governor of Massachusetts

+Elections

-2006 election
+2006

 In 2005, Patrick announced his candidacy for governor of Massachusetts.
 He was at first seen as a dark horse candidate, facing veteran politicians Thomas Reilly and Chris Gabrielli in the Democratic primary.
 Patrick secured the nomination in the September primary, winning 49% of the vote in the three-way race.
-In the general election, Patrick faced Republican Lieutenant Governor Kerry Healey and Independent Massachusetts Turnpike Commission member Christy Mihos.
+In the general election, Patrick faced Republican lieutenant governor Kerry Healey and Independent Massachusetts Turnpike Commission member Christy Mihos.

 The general election was very heated, described by former governor Michael Dukakis as "the dirtiest gubernatorial campaign in my memory".
 Patrick faced criticism for having once written letters to the parole board describing correspondence from Benjamin LaGuer, a man convicted of a brutal eight-hour rape, as "thoughtful, insightful, eloquent, [and] humane".

 Patrick contributed $5,000 towards the DNA testing which linked LaGuer to the crime.
 However, once the DNA test proved LaGuer's guilt, Patrick withdrew his support for the inmate's release.

 Patrick won the general election with 55% of the vote, becoming the first Democratic governor of Massachusetts since Michael Dukakis left office in 1991, and the state's first African-American governor.

-2010 election
+2010

 On April 2, 2009, Patrick announced alongside Lt.
 Governor Timothy Murray that they would both run for re-election.

 Patrick was opposed for the Democratic nomination by Grace Ross, the 2006 Green-Rainbow nominee for governor, but she withdrew when she could not garner the number of signatures needed to run.

 Patrick bucked the national trend in the mid-term election, defeating Republican challenger Charlie Baker with 48.4% of the vote.
 Baker received 42.0% and Tim Cahill, a former Democratic state treasurer running as an independent, took 8.0%.
 Nationally, Republicans gained a net of 63 seats to take control of the House, but remained a minority in the Senate despite gaining 6 seats.